All Episodes

 I mean, he painted a picture of utopia.

-And it just happened to be that every issue he had tackled had begun now to pay off, and finally, after six hard years, it had all come together, and man, we're just swimming in it.
+And it just happened to be that every issue he had tackled had begun now to pay off.

-Man, we are a fat city.
+Man, we are in fat city.

-I mean, we are up in there, and it is just marvelous.
+I mean, we are up in there and it is just marvelous.

 And then he goes away.

-And let's face it, the thing you atheists and and others hate most about Christmas is that you think it's capitalism on display.
+And let's face it, the thing you atheists and others hate most about Christmas is that you think it's capitalism on display.

-And it is capitalism on display, and manufacturers are trying to meet the demand.
+And manufacturers are trying to meet the demand.

 Decline in December.